 Cooler ocean breezes, combined with proper ventilation, can greatly help in keeping the heat at manageable levels.
 In summer, the prevailing wind in Hong Kong blows from the South China Sea, specifically from the south, east, southeast, and southwest directions.
-This is the reason why houses facing these directions are always preferred and maybe more expensive.
+This is the reason why houses facing these directions are more desirable.